smaclell/smaclell.github.io/_drafts/figuring-out-flaky-tests.md

 We decided to gather more data on the tests.
 We wanted to disprove our hunch regarding the deadlocks by trying to capture on the next time the tests failed.
-Our co-worker, [Micheal Swart][swart] a majestic database whisperer, gave us a script to additional tracing on the database server.
-The script was roughly the same as this fantastic script from [brentozar.com][blocked] (not included here because I am not sure their about their embedding policies).
+Our co-worker, [Michael Swart][swart] a majestic database whisperer, gave us a script to add additional tracing on the database server.
+The script was roughly the same as this fantastic [script][script] from [brentozar.com][blocked].

 Since only our tests run against this server the extra tracing is fine.
 On a production database I am not sure if this same approach would be recommended.